Annual Compliance Services

 Pvt Ltd companies must file GST returns on a monthly or quarterly basis, depending on their turnover.
 The key filing dates include:

-• GSTR-1 (Outward Supplies): Due on the 10th of the following month for monthly filers or the 10th of the month after the quarter for quarterly filers.
+Due on the 11th of the following month for monthly filers or the 13th of the month after the quarter for quarterly filers.

-• GSTR-3B (Summary Return): Must be filed by the 20th of the following month for monthly filers or the 20th of the month after the quarter for quarterly filers.
+Must be filed by the 20th of the following month for monthly filers or the 22nd/24th of the month after the quarter for quarterly filers.

 Maintaining adherence to the GST return filing schedule ensures that the company remains compliant with GST laws and avoids late fees.